Georgia House voted to reject Senate Bill 233, The Georgia Promise Scholarship Act

 • Parents must have lived in Georgia for at least one year, with exceptions for active-duty military families.

-• The student must be zoned for an eligible public school.
-See the list of eligible public schools here.
+• The student must be zoned for an eligible public school (one included on the Governor’s Office of Student Achievement’s list of the bottom 25% of public schools based on performance).

-• The student must have been enrolled in a Georgia public school for two consecutive semesters, or is a rising kindergarten student.
+• The student must have been enrolled in a Georgia public school for two consecutive semesters or be a rising kindergarten student.

 Parents must agree to use the accounts only for qualifying educational expenses.
-Once eligible, a child remains eligible through 12th grade.
+Once a child receives a scholarship, they remain eligible through 12th grade, until they enroll in a public school, or until they leave Georgia.

 How is the Promise Scholarship amount determined?

-1. Many parents are frustrated with a one-size-fits-all approach.
-Parents know better than anyone that children are unique and that a one-size-fits-all education approach doesn’t work for most kids.
-Parents’ desire for choices and flexibility has only grown since the pandemic.
-Georgia’s Promise Scholarship gives parents financial support to access other education opportunities when the local public school is not the best fit.
+Parents: Parents know better than anyone that children are unique and that a one-size-fits-all education approach doesn’t work for most kids.
+Georgia’s Promise Scholarship gives parents financial support to access other education opportunities when the local public school isn’t the best fit.

 Are Promise Scholarships the same thing as school vouchers?

-No, they are two different types of programs.
+No, they’re two different types of programs.
 School vouchers allow parents to use public education dollars for private school tuition only.
-The Promise Scholarship can be used for a wider range of education expenses, offering families more flexibility.
+Parents can use the Promise Scholarship for a wider range of education expenses, offering families more flexibility.

 Are Promise Scholarships the same thing as 529 plans?